loli279/Sparkles/README.md

 **Why I Built Sparkles**

 I created Sparkles as a summer passion project at age 15, driven by my interest in healthcare and making a positive impact on children’s health.
 As someone aspiring to pursue premed studies, I wanted to do more than just study textbooks—I wanted to use technology and creativity to help others build healthy habits.
+As AI will continue to take over the world in the future, I thought that it would be important to adress this.

 **What Makes Sparkles Unique**